PA Online Sports Betting 2019

-With online sportsbooks coming any day now to PA, below are the likely payment options.
-Note, these are educated guesses based on the top sports betting sites in NJ.
+With online sportsbooks now live in PA, below are the general payment options.
 Keep in mind, PA is also likely to open online casinos in addition to online sportsbooks.
-These online casinos will most likely have sports betting, slot machines, and other online table games available all in one online betting site.
+These online casinos will most likely have sports betting, slot machines, and other online table games available all in one online betting site, just like SugarHouse NJ.

 Though cash may seem strange for online sports betting PA, it is the most basic form of money.
 There is usually local cash in hand option for your online sports betting needs:

 For this option, you will need to set up a PayNearMe deposit, then go to your local PayNearMe location (typically a CVS, 7-Eleven, or Family Dollar store), and show your authorization code, as well as the amount of cash you want to bet, to the cashier.
 You will most likely have a limit of $500 a day.

 If you are near one of the physical casino locations, you typically are able to go to the cashier’s cage and deposit money which will be then made available in your online sports betting PA account.

 Easier than using physical cash for your online sports betting PA, the best sports betting sites will accept transfers from your checking account.
 This will give you money in your online sports betting PA account instantly.